transiteration/copernicus-browser-download/README.md

-### How to Download the Data from the Copernicus Browser
+### How to Download the Data of Sentinel-2 from the Copernicus Browser

 ***Arguments to run the script:***